idlab-discover/pc-webrtc-m2m/README.md

 Currently the application only supports Intel Realsense cameras as a means to capture the point clouds.
 Make sure your system has the necessary libraries and drivers installed.
 If this is not the case follow the instructions below:

-For Windows, you can just download and run the [latest SDK](https://github.com/IntelRealSense/librealsense/releases) which automatically includes all nessacties.
+For Windows, you can just download and run the [latest SDK](https://github.com/IntelRealSense/librealsense/releases) which automatically includes all necessities.

 For Linux (currently untested), you will to follow the commands listed on [this page](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md), to properly install the SDK without having to manually build it.